 OpenShift base images

-This repository contains Dockerfiles which serve as base images with all the
+This repository contains Dockerfiles for images which serve as base images with all the

-essential libraries and tools needed for OpenShift language images, namely:
+essential libraries and tools needed for OpenShift language images, for example:

 OpenShift S2I images use Software Collections

-packages to provide the latest versions of various language environments.
+packages to provide the latest versions of various software.

 The SCL packages are released more frequently than the RHEL or CentOS systems,